cart/godot3-bunnymark/README.md

+## :warning: Notice: Inactive Project :warning:

+**This project is no longer actively maintained.
+The results have not been updated in awhile and the performance characteristics of Godot and the various bindings have changed.
+I'm now focusing my efforts on running the [Bevy Engine](https://bevyengine.org/) project full time.
+If anyone wants to fork and continue elsewhere, I encourage you to do so.**

 ![Godot Bunnymark](images/banner.png)

 Renders an increasing number of bunny sprites until a stable 60fps is hit.
 This is a decent test of real world usage as it combines Godot api usage with raw computation.
 I plan to update this README whenever significant performance changes occur or when new languages are added.
 Feel free to contribute language implementations or improvements!